 In the above example, we start with a state named string

 delimited list of rules.
-There are two type of rules import rules and matching rules.
-Order is important.
+There are two types of rules: import rules and matching rules.

 Import

-The import rule expects a comma delimited list of states whose rules are to be imported in to this state.
+The import rule expects a comma-separated list of states whose rules are to be imported into this state.
 This is a convenient way of keeping your rules DRY.

 - import singleQuoteString, doubleQuoteString